victorsclui/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Position-Node.md

 ## Description

-Provides access to the mesh vertex or fragment's **Position**, depending on the effective [Shader Stage](Shader-Stage.md) of the graph section the [Node](Node.md) is part of.
-The coordinate space of the output value can be selected with the **Space** dropdown parameter.
+Provides access to the mesh vertex's or fragment's **Position**, depending on the effective [Shader Stage](Shader-Stage.md) of the graph section that the [Node](Node.md) is part of.
+Use the **Space** drop-down parameter to select the coordinate space of the output value.

 ## Ports